-Your hopes and dreams still count.
-They have not been forgotten by the God who gently breathes life into us so that we might hope for and dream of something beyond what we can touch and see.
+You have not been forgotten by the God who gently breathes life into us so that we might hope for and dream of something beyond what we can now touch and see.
 We can find courage and perhaps even joy even in the worst of times-as we face death, violence, and the despair that clings to our hearts-for God is with us.

-This is the story of Christmas.

-It is the story of men and women who find the courage to follow the living God who does new things.
-In faith, they move in new directions and find that even in strange, unfamiliar places, God is with them, to strengthen and to save.
+Beyond the shepherds and angels and star and magi, the story of Christmas is the story of men and women who find the courage to move in new directions and find that even in strange, unfamiliar places, God is with them, to strengthen and to save.